-The following Planning guidance note Produced in partnership with Charlotte Coulson of Womble Bond Dickinson provides comprehensive and up to date legal information covering:
+The following Public Law guidance note Produced in partnership with Charlotte Coulson of Womble Bond Dickinson provides comprehensive and up to date legal information covering:

 The Planning Act 2008 (PA 2008) introduced development consent orders (DCOs) for nationally significant infrastructure projects (NSIPs).
 The regime provides for the grant of compulsory acquisition powers as part of the DCO, with no need to seek separate compulsory purchase order powers for such NSIPs (this applies in respect of development in England.
 For development in Wales, where compulsory acquisition is required for associated development, a separate compulsory purchase order will still need to be promoted).